tylerboyette/FlashCardApp/README.md

 # CardBrain
 [Live](https://card-brain.herokuapp.com)

-CardBrain is a web application inspired by BrainScape built using Ruby on Rails, React/Redux, and PostgreSQL.
+A web application built using Ruby on Rails, React/Redux, and PostgreSQL.

 ## Features & Implementation